Why Consistent Routines Matter in Daycare

 5. Builds Independence

 When children are familiar with routines, they begin to take initiative.
 Repeating activities like cleaning up toys or washing hands after meals empowers kids to take responsibility and build independence.
+Watch for the moment a child does the next step before you prompt — that's the routine taking root.

 - Tip: Celebrate small successes to encourage children's efforts in following routines.